scitran/client/Installation.md

     chdir(<scitran directory>); addpath(genpath(pwd));
     chdir(<JSONio directory>); addpath(genpath(pwd));

-## Flywheel SDK
+## Flywheel-SDK

-### Matlab toolbox Add-Ons toolbox

-#### First installation
+### First installation

-The SDK is installed as a Matlab toolbox managed using their 'Add-Ons' methods.
-You can do the installation with the scitran function from Matlab
+The Flywheel-SDK is meant to be installed as a Matlab Add-Ons toolbox.
+You can do the installation using the **scitran** Matlab function

     stFlywheelSDK('install');

-That command downloads the toolbox from the web and installs it as an Add-On toolbox.
-You can verify that the toolbox was installed using
+The function downloads the Flywheel-SDK from the web and installs it.
+To verify the installation use

 ```
 >> stFlywheelSDK('verify');